mapgears/scribeui/README.markdown

 Edit the proxy.cgi file and add your server host to the list of allowed hosts if different from localhost (localhost is already included.)

-You can use the Makefile to automatically setup ScribeUI for you, simply run:

-       sudo make
-       make install
-       sudo make perms

 Create a file 'pyramid.wsgi' with the following content, editing the path to your scribeui installation:

 	from pyramid.paster import get_app, setup_logging
 	ini_path = '/opt/scribeui/local.ini'
 	setup_logging(ini_path)
 	application = get_app(ini_path, 'main')

+You can use the Makefile to automatically setup ScribeUI for you, simply run:

+       sudo make
+       sudo chown -R youruser .
+       make install
+       sudo make perms

 Next step is adding the app to apache, here is an example configuration: